frankiewu1985/WinWhisper/README.md

 ## About

-WhisperingX is a customized fork of the open-source <a href="https://whispering.bradenwong.com">Whispering</a> project.

-## Customizations

-- Support press and hold to start and stop recording.
-- Add a pop up indicator on the screen while recording.
-- Add vocabulary setting.
-- Support use different shortcut for different languages.
-- Other UX adjustments.
-- Browser extension logic removed.
+WhisperingX is a minimalist transcription tool forked from the open-source project <a href="https://whispering.bradenwong.com">Whispering</a>.
+Built with a focus on accuracy and simplicity, WhisperingX strips away unnecessary features and code from its predecessor, offering a streamlined experience for users who need reliable audio-to-text conversion.

 ## Build Executables with private key
 - Open a new powershell in projects root